Hammer DeRoburt

-Background and early career
+Hammer DeRoburt (25 September 1922 – 15 July 1992) was a Nauruan politician and independence leader.
+He led negotiations for independence from Australia and the end of the country's status as a United Nations trust territory.
+He was subsequently elected as the inaugural president of Nauru, serving four terms in office (1968–1976, 1978–1986, 1986, 1986–1989).
+Prior to independence he was head chief of Nauru and chair of the Nauru Local Government Council.

+Early life

 DeRoburt was born in Nauru on 25 September 1922.
 He was the son of DeRoburt and Eidumunang; his maternal grandfather Daimon was the island's head chief from 1920 to 1930.
 He also had Banaban heritage, as his grandmother was from the island.
+DeRoburt was a member of the Iruwa tribe.
 He was raised in Boe District.
 After being educated on Nauru, he attended the Gordon Institute of Technology in Geelong, Australia.
 After returning to Nauru, he started working as a teacher.

-During the Japanese occupation of Nauru he was deported to Truk by the Japanese, along with most of the Nauruan population.
+Following the Japanese occupation of Nauru during World War II, DeRoburt was deported to Truk by the Japanese, along with most of the Nauruan population.
 When he returned to Nauru in 1946 he started working at the Department of Education.
-He decided to stand in the first elections to the Local Government Council in 1951, and although he gained enough support to be nominated as a candidate in the Boe constituency, he was disqualified due to irregularities in his nomination.
+He decided to stand in the first elections to the Nauru Local Government Council in 1951, and although he gained enough support to be nominated as a candidate in the Boe constituency, he was disqualified due to irregularities in his nomination.
 Local residents and European residents protested without success, whilst a petition to the 1953 Visiting Mission from the United Nations was also overlooked.

+In 1953, DeRoburt led the Nauru Workers' Organisation in a four-month strike which successfully secured an increase in wages and greater training opportunities from the Australian administration.
 In 1955 elections he stood again in the Boe constituency and was elected to the Council.
-In 1956, the Council elected him the last Head Chief of Nauru.
+In 1956, the Council elected him Head Chief of Nauru.

+As head chief, DeRoburt used the provisions of the UN Charter to directly lobby the Trusteeship Council on various issues relating to the Australian administration, including the lack of secondary education on the island and administration assistance in developing industries.
+In 1957 he officially protested the British Phosphate Commission's continued exploitation of Nauru's phosphate reserves, the territory's primary industry, and particularly the commission's assertion that the interior areas being mined had been previously used by Nauruans.